Apprenticeship Support and Knowledge for Schools

-Career Connect, in partnership with Positive Steps and GMLPN, are delivering Search & Apply, a system which will enable young people, primarily in Year 11, to search for all post-16 learning and training opportunities, including apprenticeships, and to submit applications and expressions of interest to colleges, sixth forms and training providers in Greater Manchester via the UCAS Progress system.
+Career Connect, in partnership with Positive Steps and GMLPN, delivered the Search & Apply project, a system which will aimed to enable young people, primarily in Year 11, to search for all post-16 learning and training opportunities, including apprenticeships, and to submit applications and expressions of interest to colleges, sixth forms and training providers in Greater Manchester via the UCAS Progress system.

-Skilled and Ready is a fully resourced program/curriculum resource addressing the employability skills that employers say young people are lacking.
-It is suitable for students at KS3, KS4 and KS5.
-It consists of three units, which use the Confederation of British Industries list of 7 employability skills: Self-management, Teamwork, Business and customer awareness, Problem solving, Communication and literacy, Numeracy and Information Technology.
+Skilled and Ready was a fully resourced program/curriculum resource that addressed the employability skills that employers say young people are lacking.
+It was aimed at students at KS3, KS4 and KS5.
+It consisted of three units, which use the Confederation of British Industries list of 7 employability skills: Self-management, Teamwork, Business and customer awareness, Problem solving, Communication and literacy, Numeracy and Information Technology.